datadistillr/ddr_public_docs/docs/connecting-data/connecting-to-apis-and-external-data/jira.md

 ### Name
 Enter any name that will help you recognize this data source from within your query window.

-Acceptable characters include:
+!!! info "Acceptable Characters Include"

     - lowercase alphanumeric characters
     - underscores

 ### Domain
 An Organization is a management layer that gives admins the ability to view and apply controls to all Atlassian accounts using an email address belonging to their company.